Which is the right website structure: TLD, Subdomain, & Subfolder:

 Why choose subfolders?

 One advantage of subfolders is that they use backlinks to take users across the website.
-This will boost your SEO as it keeps the traction within the same website.
-And, as is the case with subdomains, you don’t have to go through the TLD hassles.
+This will boost your SEO by keeping the traffic on the same website.
+And as with subdomains, you don’t have to go through TLD hassles.

 “However beautiful the strategy, you should occasionally look at the results.”